Love & Harvest

 Fish Stock

 • Rinse the fish bones and trimmings under cold water to remove any impurities.
-Cut the fish bones into smaller pieces to expose more flavour.
+Cut the fish bones into smaller pieces to expose more flavor.

-• In a large work or frying pan (that can hold 1 litre of water), heat the oil on high temperature.
-Carefully place the fish bones and ginger into the wok until ginger is fragrant and the fish bones are browned both sides.
+• In a large wok or frying pan that can hold 1 litre of water, heat the oil on high temperature.
+Carefully place the fish bones and ginger into the wok until ginger is fragrant and the fish bones are browned on both sides.

-• While the wok is still hot, add BOILING water to the wok (this is how we will get the milky colour and texture for the stock).
+• While the wok is still hot, add BOILING water to the wok (this is how you get the milky color and texture for the stock).
 Add in the Tianjin preserved vegetable.

 • Bring the stock to a boil, then reduce the heat to low and let it simmer gently.
 Skim off any foam or impurities that rise to the surface.
-Simmer for 30-40 minutes.
-Salt the stock to your taste including the dashi.
+Simmer for 30–40 minutes.
+Salt the stock to your taste and add dashi if using.

 Fried Fish

-• Meanwhile, the stock is getting ready, rinse the fish filet and pat dry with a paper towel.
-Place the filet on a clean plate, and season it with some salt and white pepper.
+• Meanwhile the stock simmers, rinse the fish fillet and pat dry with a paper towel.
+Season with salt and white pepper.
 Set aside.

 • In a frying pan, add the canola oil on high heat until it reaches 350℉.
-One of my tricks to determine if the oil is hot enough is to insert a clean and dry chopstick into the oil.
-If the tip of the chopstick starts bubbling, I know the oil is ready.
+To test: insert a clean dry chopstick into the oil.
+If the tip starts bubbling, the oil is ready.

 • In a separate flat bowl, beat the egg well.